Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Application Code

 You application code (generally) will not change.
-You might make some tweaks to you application preferences, but generally, you will still need to produce an application artifact (a .jar, .zip, etc) from your application code.
+You might make some tweaks to you application preferences, you will still need to produce an application artifact (.jar, .zip, etc) from your application code.

 ## Dockerfile

-A `Dockerfile` is a list of commands that are used to assemble a container image.
+A `Dockerfile` is a list of commands used to assemble a container image.
 It is here you will specify all the necessary tools that are needed to run your application.
 For example, to run a basic python application, your Dockerfile would provide the instructions to download python and pip (a package isntaller for python).
-We look more at `Dockerfiles` in a later lesson.

 ## Building Container Image